evoldoers/machineboss/README.md

 Manipulations can include concatenating, composing, intersecting, reverse complementing, Kleene-starring, and other such [operations](https://en.wikipedia.org/wiki/Finite-state_transducer).
 Brief descriptions of these operations are included below.
-Any state machine resulting from such operations can be run through the usual inference algorithms too (Forward, Backward, Viterbi, EM).
+Any state machine resulting from such operations can be run through the usual inference algorithms too (Forward, Backward, Viterbi, EM, beam search, prefix search, and so on).

 For example, a protein-to-DNA alignment algorithm like [GeneWise](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC479130/) can be thought of as the combination of four state machines accounting for the following effects: